pegi3s/dockerfiles/splign-compart/README.md

 # Using Splign/Compart image in Linux

-You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/splign-compart splign-compart-pipeline /data/<nucleotide_subject> /data/<query_nucleotide_CDS> /data/<output> [--concat-exons --with-coordinates]`
+You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/splign-compart splign-compart-pipeline /data/<nucleotide_subject> /data/<query_nucleotide_CDS> /data/<output> [--concat-exons]`

 In this command, you should replace:
 - `/your/data/dir` to point to the directory that contains the input files you want to analyze.